Salford based mental health group Heads up Gentlemen will be starting suicide prevention walks in a bid to help those suffering in the community.

 Jeff Moritz, founder of Heads up Gentlemen, started the group due to his own struggles with his mental health, particularly over the past few years, which lead him to seek help from his GP.

-When Jeff was asked why he chose to do a suicide prevention walk he recalled a conversation he had with a hospital worker: “I had a message from one person that particularly stood out, he works at Bolton hospital and he does night shifts and he drives over a particular bridge.
+He said: “I had a message from one person that particularly stood out.
+He works at Bolton hospital and he does night shifts and he drives over a particular bridge.

-The walk will take place after Fridays group sessions at 10pm and the public is welcome to take part in the walk with members from both their men’s and women’s mental health group, the aim is to bring the community together and raise awareness for mental health and suicide.
+The walk will take place after Friday’s group sessions at 10pm and the public is welcome to take part in the walk with members from both their men’s and women’s mental health group.
+The aim is to bring the community together and raise awareness for mental health and suicide.

 A 2024 report published by Salford Men’s Mental Health Commission showed that in the UK men are three times more likely than women to die by suicide, with the highest suicidal rate being men between the ages of 40 ad 49. so groups like this can bring the community together and potentially stop people before they take their lives.